 A short term loan is a small loan that has to be repaid within a period of up to 12 months, decided between yourself and the provider.
 The provider will also agree upon the amount you borrow.

 Short term loans are known as quick fixes when a financial emergency arises, such as the need to settle urgent bills.
 They are seen as a convenient, easy option due to such a comprehensive process.
 Especially in today’s age, where everything is done instantaneously online, providers boast that “you can apply for a loan, receive a decision, and have the funds in your bank account within as little as 10 minutes.”

 Short term loans are also ideal for new and growing businesses; if you don’t qualify for a bank’s line of credit, you may still be able to secure a one-time short term loan which can be paid off before the year’s up.

 There are many different lenders and providers of short term loans, from whom you can apply for loans under the status of either a) personal loans or b) business loans, depending on your financial status and the purpose of the loan.

-Short term loans are not a one-size-fits-all, and as such there are a few different types of loans which are flexibly suited to your specific needs!
+Short term loans are not one-size-fits-all, and as such, there are a few different types of loans that are flexibly suited to your specific needs!
 These include the following:

 1) Payday loans